Employee Rights When Your Job is Terminated

 Most private-sector employees in the United States are employed at will, which means that their employers can terminate their job at any time, for any reason or no reason at all – barring discrimination.

-This means that many newly terminated employees are taken by surprise.
+Thi means that many newly terminated employees are taken by surprise.
 While some employers may provide warnings and advance notice of termination, others move swiftly and unexpectedly.
-If you’re recently lost your job, you may be wondering what your rights are.
+If you've recently lost your job, you may be wondering what your rights are.

 Because a layoff can happen to anyone, often without warning, it is extremely important to be prepared to change jobs.
 Periodically update your resume, even if you don’t think you will need it soon.
 Keep your LinkedIn profile up to date, and keep in contact with your network.
-Have a few potential references in your back pocket, so that you won’t have to start from scratch in the event that you lose your job.
+Have a few potential references in your back pocket, so that you won’t have to start from scratch if you lose your job.

 Preparing yourself for all outcomes will allow for a smooth transition if you need to make any change in employment.

 Fortunately, terminated employees do have certain rights.
 In addition to a final paycheck, employees could be entitled to things like continued health insurance coverage, extended benefits, severance pay, and unemployment compensation.
 It is important to know exactly what your rights are as an employee when you lose your job.